SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

         { value = out; state = newState }
 ```

-For our fadeIn, we want the user to specify an initial value, since it might be that he doesn't want to fade from silence, but from half loudness:
+For our `fadeIn`, we want the user to specify an initial value, since it might be that he or she does not want to fade from silence, but from half loudness:

 ```fsharp
 let fadeIn stepSize initial (input: float) =